Search: 273 results

 Verse ConceptsColors, GreenPlantsTendernessWicked Described AsScorchingLike GrassNo Strength Left

-Isaiah had not gone out from the middle of the city when the word of Yahweh came to him, saying,
+And it came to pass before Isaiah had gone out into the middle city that the word of Jehovah came to him saying,

 Verse ConceptsProphecy, Inspiration Of OtWord Of God